badlydrawnrob/python-playground/building-with-fast-api/README.md

 ### 📖 Chapter 8 (with extras)

 > **My version of the [final chapter](./chapter_08/) covers more than the book.**
-> Chapter 8 can be used as a base for other APIs and kept up-to-date.
+> Can be used as a base for other APIs and will try to keep up-to-date.

 1. API testing with Bruno app (documents bugs)
 2. `BaseUser.login()` to handle sign-in and hashing
-3. Tidying up errors, data entry, and JWT claims (security upgrade)
+3. Better error checking, with data entry and JWT claims (security upgrade)
 4. Piccolo-friendly folder structure with helpful comments
-5. A `/user/me` endpoint (a specific user's events)
+5. `/user/me` endpoint (a specific user's events)
 6. `.returning()` instead of `select()` guards
     - `Event.creator` with `ID` of current user
     - [Non-optional](https://github.com/piccolo-orm/piccolo/issues/1319#issuecomment-3705946732) for update functions that allow it!